-Second, ‘Outliers’ has its fair share of loopholes – the oversimplification of complex phenomena being one.
-However, despite its chinks, ‘Outliers’ is a riveting book.
-Gladwell exhibited this uncanny knack for choosing unusual stories in his last two books and he keeps up the flow with ‘Outliers’.
+Gladwell exhibited his uncanny knack for choosing unusual stories in the last two books and he keeps up the rythm with Outliers.

-‘Outliers’ is the third book in Malcolm Gladwell’s quest for unravelling conventional wisdom.
-His previous two books -‘The Tipping Point’ and ‘Blink’ – have been best-sellers.
+It is the third book in Malcolm Gladwell’s quest for unravelling conventional wisdom.
+His previous two books –The Tipping Point and Blink – were bestsellers, too.

 Throughout the book, Gladwell comes across as a great believer in the theory of heritage and patronage.

 Another interesting account is that of Bill Gates and his ascendancy to the top of Software Mountain.

 Gladwell explains that behind Bill Gates and every other successful person, there is perseverance.
 But do you know the right amount of perseverance required to become successful?
 Generally, we have no clue.